 - A level secured below the passenger’s seat for leveling purposes when camping.

-Before long, we were driving through Longmont, Denver, headed to the base of Lookout Mountain, where a road began that was a popular climb.
+Before long, we were headed to the base of Lookout Mountain in Longmont, Devner, where a popular road climb was located.
 It was known by locals as the “pillar to post” ride, referencing the the stone pillars at the bottom of the climb and the sign post for Buffalo Bill’s Grave at the top.
 Just under 5 miles and averaging 5% grade, the climb came with rewarding views of North and South Table Mountain and downtown Golden.
-We decided to ride up, and along the way, chat about his life and experience in one of the first vans that went out of Storyteller Overland’s doors.
+Along the way up, we ended up chatting about Bill’s life and experience in one of the first vans that went out of Storyteller Overland’s doors.

-In addition to cycling for nearly 30 years, Bill previously owned several Land Cruisers and used to be big into the overlanding world.
-Now that he has retired his overlanding vehicles, his two sons Chris and Steve have taken over the passion.
-Chris owns a 2019 Toyota Tundra with a Camper Hawk 4×4 and Steve owns a 1999 Toyota Four Runner that he car camps in frequently.
-Bill and Maryann now take the van to meet up with their kids after the bigger, hard core overlanding adventures are finished, driving the van in just to join the fireside festivities.
+Additionally, Bill previously owned several Land Cruisers and used them often in the overlanding world.
+Now that he has retired his overlanding vehicles, his two sons Chris and Steve have taken over the passion with their own vehicles.
+Bill and Maryann now love to take the van to meet up with their kids after the bigger, hard core overlanding adventures are finished, driving the van in just to join the fireside festivities.

 “Dan was probably the reason I bought the van.
 I was on the edge, deciding which van I wanted, and Dan personally met up with me over coffee, answering all the questions I had.
 That kind of service you just don’t see every day.”

-We thanked Bill and headed out.
+We hung out, shared a few beers, talked more, and then thanked Bill and headed out.
 It had been a hugely successful day.
-The next day, we had planned to meet up with Richard and Marie Bird, and so we went home and prepared.
+We had plans to meet up with Richard and Marie Bird the next day, so we went home and prepared.
 Stay tuned to hear!